aws-samples/rancher-on-aws-workshop/content/40-importing-a-cluster/41-importing-the-cluster/index.en.md

 ### Step 1:

 We have successfully created an EKS Cluster and an RKE2 Cluster.
-Next, we'll **import** the EKS Cluster to be managed by the Rancher Multi-Cluster Manager.
-(Since we created the RKE2 Cluster from the Rancher Multi-Cluster Manager, it's already managed.
+Next, we'll **import** the EKS Cluster to be managed by the Rancher Manager.
+(Since we created the RKE2 Cluster from the Rancher Manager, it's already managed.
 We don't have to import it.)

 Start by selecting **`Cluster Management`** from the left menu.